-In these constituencies ratepayers incur a mixture of capital value general rates, uniform annual general charges, capital value targeted rates and fixed charge targeted rates.
+In these constituencies ratepayers incur a mixture of capital value general rates, capital value targeted rates and fixed charge targeted rates.
 To determine the rates for any property, refer to the table for that type of property and then look by capital value.